The Digital Nomad Visa: A Ticket to Your Best Life

 With more and more countries cottoning on to this idea, chances are wherever you are thinking of settling will have a digital nomad visa on offer in some shape or form.
 So if you’ve considered a particular destination but have been put off by your passport and/or visa restrictions, now could be the time to check again.
 Let’s look at the digital nomad visas of some of our favourite destinations.

-A very popular holiday destination, Bali now offers a 5-year digital nomad visa.
-This new visa allows digital nomads to work tax-free in Indonesia (including all the islands like Bali) provided your income is from a country outside Indonesia.
+At the end of 2022, Indonesia launched a 5-year digital nomad visa.
+This new visa allowed digital nomads to work there tax-free (including all the islands like Bali) provided your income is from a country outside Indonesia.

 Spain

-Under the new Startup Act, digital nomads working for non-Spanish companies can live in Spain without needing a full work visa for up to six months.
-Though it is not in effect yet, it is expected to be passed into law sometime in 2022.
+Under the new Startup Act, digital nomads working for non-Spanish companies can live in Spain without needing a working visa for up to six months.
+This includes self-employed freelancers with multiple clients, like online English teachers!
+Even better for non-degree holders: a degree is not necessary if you show three years’ work experience.

 Italy